gurobase/javser/README.md

 1. Some stream providers are not working as of yet, these will be added with future updates.
 2. The Trending tab doesn't work, because of the issues on JAVMax's developer's end, there's some problem with the API or something.
 3. The favorites tab is inverted.
 Newest videos that you add to favorites get moved to the end of the Favorites list.
+4. Scaling is probably bad on anything that is not 1080x1920